Hungarian verbs: Regular homonymy: other cases

-The syllable 'tek' always contains a closed ɛ in the meaning you [pl] (present) and always contains an open æ in the meaning third person plural past in speech.
-This homonymy only exists in writing if the speaker is sophisticated.
+For speakers that follow e-ë distinction, the syllable 'tek' always contains a closed e in the meaning you [pl] (present) and always contains an open e in the meaning third person plural past in speech.

 This latter case is not possible with back-vowel verbs, due to the difference of the linking vowel: csináltok "you [pl] do something" vs. csináltak "they did something".
-If the affix contains the back-vowel 'o' then it is the counterpart of the front-vowel 'e' which always a closed ɛ.
-If the affix contains the back-vowel 'a' then it is the counterpart of the front-vowel 'e' which always an open æ.
+If the affix contains the back-vowel 'o' then it is the counterpart of closed e.
+If the affix contains the back-vowel 'a' then it is the counterpart of open e.

 Below is a chart to review the conjugation differences between coinciding forms of the same verb (again).
 Ambiguous forms in different persons are marked with asterisks.